callahantiff/OMOP2OBO/README.rst

 .. |pip| |downloads|

-``omop2obo`` is the first health system-wide, disease-agnostic mappings between standardized clinical terminologies in the Observational Medical Outcomes Partnership (`OMOP`_) common data model and several Open Biomedical Ontologies (`OBO`_) foundry ontologies.
-These mappings were validated by domain experts and their coverage was examined in several health systems.
+``omop2obo`` is a health system-wide, disease-agnostic mappings between standardized clinical terminologies in the Observational Medical Outcomes Partnership (`OMOP`_) common data model and several Open Biomedical Ontologies (`OBO`_) foundry ontologies.

+This repository stores releases of validated versions of the mappings as well as provides code to enable automatic mapping between OMOP clinical concepts and OBO concepts using the following steps:
+  - Aligns UMLS CUI and Semantic Types
+  - Creates DbXRef and Exact String Mapping
+  - Performs TF-IDF Cosine Similarity Mapping

-Please see the Project `Wiki`_ for more information!
+Please see the Project `Wiki`_ for more details!

 |